Raw Material Control.

 Firstly, the quality of raw material now used is consistently high.
 This allows the manufacture of corrugated packaging to reach standards that cannot be bettered elsewhere.

 This of course is coupled with both an experienced in house design team and a modern manufacturing facility.
-As such enables us to push the boundaries of what can be achieved with your packaging.
+As such, this enables us to push the boundaries of what can be achieved with your packaging.

 Being part of Corrboard UK also allows access to a wider choice of materials.
 This allows your business greater choice in terms of the range and type of packaging available.